11 Apr 2024

 8. They’re even harder to spot now than they used to be.

-Prolonged droughts, bushfires, a changing climate and landclearing have impacted the platypuses' habitat and decreased their population.
+Prolonged droughts, bushfires, a changing climate and deforestation have impacted the platypuses' habitat and decreased their population.
 So, if we don’t want the modern platypus to go the same way as their 70 centimetre long ancestors, it’s more important than ever to work towards the conservation and restoration of platypus and their habitat.

 9. They’re real!